“My mother prayed that I would be

 As I go ramblin’ round…”

 “Ramblin’ Round” ~ Woody Guthrie

 First: Yes, the Ramblin’ Wreck, Georgia Tech’s 1930 Ford Model A, has something to do with our magazine’s name, but not to the extent that you might think.
-The gold-painted car you see at football games and around graduation has been a part of Georgia Tech history for decades.
-That being said, our magazine’s title functions more as a nod to university tradition than the outright acknowledgement of a namesake.
+The gold-painted car you see on Instagram and at outdoor galas and around graduation has been a part of Georgia Tech history for decades.
+That being said, our magazine’s title functions more as a simple nod to university tradition than the outright acknowledgement of a namesake.

 Second: No, it has nothing to do with your high school teacher’s digressive lecturing style.
 “Oh, he just rambles and rambles and never says a thing.”
 We recognize that such people may exist, but we did not have them in mind when we thought up the name of our magazine.